melchisedech333/youtube-speed-toolbar/readme.md

 This way I don't need to access the settings in the video player, I just click on the bar (it floats on the side of the page, in a very discreet way).

+To install this extension on your Google Chrome, you must download it, and then install it manually.
+If you don't know how to install an extension manually, just do a quick Google search and you'll find out soon enough.

 <br>
 <br>